explosion/spaCy/website/docs/usage/layers-architectures.md

 easy to **switch between** transformer, CNN, BiLSTM or other feature extraction approaches.
-And if you want to define your own solution, all you need to do is register a ~~Model[List[Doc], List[Floats2d]]~~ architecture function, and you'll be able to try it out in any of spaCy components. ​
+And if you want to define your own solution, all you need to do is register a ~~Model[List[Doc], List[Floats2d]]~~ architecture function, and you'll be able to try it out in any of the spaCy components. ​

 <!-- TODO: example of switching sublayers -->